A battery for a Tesla Model S electric car exploded but caused no casualties

 are calling for more studies to determine the cause.

 Although there has been extensive safety testing for the Tesla electric

 car, they have yet to disseminate an effective procedure for putting out

-personal injury law may be a good starting point for those who have suffered from injuries
+in personal injury law may be a good starting point for those who have

 Source: MIT Technology Review, "What the Tesla Battery Fire Means for Electric Vehicles", Kevin Bullis, October 03, 2013